 On March 23, 1905, British physicist and biophysicist Sir John Randall was born.
 Randall is credited with radical improvement of the cavity magnetron, an essential component of centimetric wavelength radar, which was one of the keys to the Allied victory in the Second World War.
 It is also the key component of microwave ovens.
 He also led the King’s College, London team which worked on the structure of DNA.

+John Randall was born in Newton-le-Willows, Lancashire, UK, the only son and the first of the three children of Sidney Randall, nurseryman and seedsman, and his wife, Hannah Cawley, daughter of John Turton, colliery manager in the area.
 John Randall was educated at the University of Manchester where he earned a first-class honors degree in physics and a graduate prize in 1925, and an MSc in 1926.
 In the same year, Randall started to work at the General Electric Company at its Wembley laboratories as a researcher.
 There, he took part in developing luminescent powders for use in discharge lamps and increased his enthusiasm for the mechanisms of such luminescence.
 After approximately 10 years, Randall became known as a leading figure in the field in Britain.
 He was awarded a Royal Society fellowship to the University of Birmingham.

 After the start of World War II, when Randall worked on the electron trap theory of phosphorescence in Professor Marcus Oliphant‘s physics faculty, the latter was approached by the Admiralty about the possibility of building a radio source that operated at microwave frequencies.
 Systems like these would allow radars to see small objects like the periscopes of submerged U-boats.